Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 • IonQ Inc. announced a strategic agreement with SoftBank Investment Advisers, manager of the SoftBank Vision Funds 1 and 2, on June 3, 2021, to deploy quantum-first solutions in sectors, countries, and portfolios where SoftBank is currently at the forefront.
 The collaboration broadens worldwide access to IonQ’s premier quantum computers, and the SoftBank Vision Fund 2 joins IonQ’s world-leading investor base as it prepares for its public debut.
 (Source)

-• IonQ, the trapped ion quantum computing startup that recently revealed its intention to go public via a SPAC, said on April 12, 2021, that it is merging its quantum computing platform with IBM’s open-source Qiskit software development kit.
+• IonQ, the trapped-ion quantum computing startup that recently announced its intention to go public via a SPAC, said on April 12, 2021, that it is merging its quantum computing platform with IBM’s open-source Qiskit software development kit.
 This implies that Qiskit users may now port their apps to IonQ’s platform without making significant changes to their code.
 (Source)

-• According to a news release, IonQ announced a three-year collaboration with South Korea’s Quantum Information Research Support Center, or Q Center, in January 2021.
-The Q Center is a self-contained entity of Sungkyunkwan University (SKKU) dedicated to the development of a robust research environment in the field of quantum information science.
+• According to a news release, IonQ announced a three-year collaboration with South Korea’s Quantum Information Research Support Center (Q Center) in January 2021.
+The Q Center is a self-contained unit of Sungkyunkwan University (SKKU) dedicated to developing a robust research environment in quantum information science.
 The collaboration would make IonQ’s trapped-ion quantum computers accessible for education and research throughout South Korea.
 (Source)

 • At the Annual Ignite Conference on November 4, 2019, IonQ, the pioneer in universal quantum computing, announced the launch of Azure Quantum in collaboration with Microsoft.
-Azure Quantum is a full-stack, open cloud ecosystem that would commercialize IonQ’s quantum computers based on trapped ions over the cloud, allowing customers to use IonQ’s unique approach to quantum computing.
+Azure Quantum is a full-stack, open cloud ecosystem that would commercialize IonQ’s trapped-ion quantum computers in the cloud, allowing customers to use IonQ’s unique approach to quantum computing.
 (Source)

 3. ISARA Corporation